 Let’s break down these tools a bit further, but remember …

-Don’t begin coloring your footage until you’ve read through the entire article because color is complex, and if you rush ahead you quite possibly will destroy image quality and leave production value on the table.
+Don’t begin coloring your footage until you’ve read through the entire article because color is complex, and if you rush ahead you could destroy image quality and leave production value on the table.

 1. White Balance